LONGITUDES

 Abstract

 Nancy Holt’s “Ventilation System” (1985-92) is a site-specific installation that exposes the hidden infrastructure of air circulation in buildings.
-By using industrial-grade ducts and HVAC systems, Holt both celebrates and critiques human dependence on technology.
+Holt celebrates and critiques human dependence on technology by using industrial-grade ducts and HVAC systems.
 The essay discusses the relationship between “Ventilation System” and environmental concerns.
 It highlights the tension between functionality and artistic playfulness, and how the work raises awareness of our reliance on energy-intensive systems.
-Finally, the essay connects Holt’s artistic intervention to current debates about sustainability in the art world, particularly regarding museum energy consumption.
+Finally, the essay connects Holt’s artistic intervention to current debates about sustainability in art, particularly regarding museum energy consumption.

 Keywords: